descope/react-sdk/README.md

             onError={(e) => console.log('Could not logged in!')}
             // theme can be "light" or "dark".
 If empty, Descope will use the OS theme
             // theme="light"

+            // debug can be set to true to enable debug mode
+            // debug={true}
         />
     )
 }